Jinal1704/Fault-Diagnosis-System-for-Industrial-Machines/setup on the Node-RED (Dashboard).md

 ###  1.Add an MQTT Input Node
 - Drag MQTT in node onto the workspace.
 - Double-click it and configure:
--- Server: localhost:1883 (since Mosquitto runs on BBB) --
+      - Server: localhost:1883 (since Mosquitto runs on BBB)
+      - Topic: ` vibration/data `